gsbingo17/cart/README.md

 # Briefing
 This repo is to demonstrate how to use tool to create the order service using OpenAPI and Cloud Firestore.

+This demo includes calling the tool via the OpenAPI specification from the agent to create an order, returning the order ID, and persisting the order data in Cloud Firestore.

 # prepare the environment

 - Create a GCE instance to deploy the order service.